 The Series A preferred shares shall be redeemed wholly or in part from time to time at the election of holders of majority Series A preferred shares on or after the third anniversary of the date of issuance of the Series A preferred shares.
-The redemption price will be sufficient to yield a 12% annualized effective internal rate of return with respect to the Series A preferred shares issue price, computed from the date of issuance of the Series A preferred shares until the date that the redemption payment has been paid in full, plus any declared but unpaid dividends thereon.
+The redemption price will be sufficient to yield a 12% annualized effective internal rate of return with respect to the Series A preferred shares until the date that the redemption payment has been paid in full, plus any declared but unpaid dividends thereon.